fernandomauri/personal-website/README.md

 Having a custom domain would make it easier for user readability and memorability, which is important for personal branding.
 I think that creators should use custom domains for their information hubs.
 I'd like to include an example: I've noticed that personal websites are embedded in Linktree pages, which adds an extra step and discourages traffic to the personal website.
 There could be some sort of self-hosted information hub that naturally weaves its way into a personal website.
 I sometimes find myself forgetting contact information when I meet creators in person and they ask me to check out their work.
 I genuinely would like to check out their work, I'm just sometimes forgetful.

-An added bonus would be that I also wanted to have a bit of fun playing with DNS records (adding a CNAME to GitHub Pages to verify that I own my domain).
+An added bonus would be that I also wanted to have a bit of fun playing with DNS records (adding a CNAME to GitHub Pages to verify that I own my domain and an A record for resolution), and I also added the records to allow me to send/receive emails.

+TLS will be enforced for each connection, and GitHub Pages does so by generating LetsEncrypt certificates.